Do You Over-Breathe?

 Surveys suggest that up to 60 percent of all ambulance calls in major US cities may be a direct result of the symptoms triggered by over-breathing!
 For every person who shows up in emergency, how many more show up in physician’s offices with unexplained symptoms?
 For every person who goes to see a physician, how many more simply go to work?
 And for everyone who reports a “medical symptom” how many more suffer with performance deficits?

-Over-breathing means that too much CO2 is being excreted, hypocapnia, which may seriously disturb acid-base balance, immediately and dramatically.
+Over-breathing (hypocapnia) means that too much CO2 is being excreted and may seriously disturb acid-base balance, immediately and dramatically.
 Like any behavior, over-breathing can be learned, resulting in behavioral hypocapnia.
 Its effects on body chemistry may mediate “unexplained symptoms,” misunderstood performance deficits, and acute and chronic “effects of stress,” all of which may be falsely attributed to other causes.

 Over-breathing is perhaps the best example of how a learned behavior regulates placebo (nocebo) effects, that is, how it can cause, trigger, exacerbate, and perpetuate symptoms and deficits of all kinds.

 These effects are real, not imagined, and may include:

 • physical symptoms (e.g., asthma, fatigue, pain, hypertension)

 • performance deficits (e.g., public speaking, test taking, carpal-tunnel)

 • cognitive deficits (e.g., attention, learning, problem solving)

 • stress symptoms, immediate and long-term